- You can send an Excel file with Outlook just by using the Send as Attachment option from Microsoft Excel.

 - Click the Modify (or Change) option.

 - If it’s an MSI-based MS Office, select the Repair option.
 Press the Continue button.

-- Reinstalling MS Office is another resolution that has fixed the General mail failure error for some users.
-Before uninstalling the suite, make sure you have the activation code (product key) to reinstall it with.
+- First, make sure you have the activation code (product key) to reinstall it with.

-- Click the Download button on the Uninstall Office from a PC page to get the installer for the Office uninstall support tool.
-Then open that setup wizard to install the uninstall utility.
+- Click the Download button on the Microsoft official page to get the Office uninstall support tool.

-- Open the Office uninstall support tool, and uninstall the suite with that utility.
+- Open the Office uninstall support tool, and uninstall the suite.